 All programmes offered by the University have gone through a process of validation before being offered to students as a programme of study.
 Validation is the process of initial approval, development and consideration for any new programme.

-In addition, all programmes are reviewed when necessary to make sure that they remain current and relevant.
+In addition, programmes are reviewed when necessary to make sure that they remain current and relevant.
 For programmes offered by our collaborative partners this involves a formal process of Revalidation - the process of re-approval, re-development and consideration for any existing programme offered at a partner institute.

 Why is it necessary to carry out a validation of a programme?